 Ready to try your hand at the careers you’ve heard about in class?
 An internship is a great way to find the field for you and make connections that can land you a job before you graduate.
 You will gain relevant experience working directly in Latin American countries or domestically with Latinx/Hispanic communities in the United States.

 For more information on available international internships, visit Career Services or talk with LAS faculty.
+You can also talk to LAS faculty about internships and/or other ways to fulfill your three or six-week immersion requirement, such as study abroad and immersion experiences.
 Once you’ve found the internship perfect for you, fill out this application form to get the ball rolling.
 Before you know it, you will be in Latin America doing important work that future employers will be looking for.

 The details you need for internship success